Lemba13/PurifyPixels/README.md

 3. Example with postman
     1. Open Postman and create a new POST request.
-    2. Set the request URL to http://127.0.0.1:5000/purify.
+    2. Set the request URL to http://127.0.0.1:5000/purify or http://127.0.0.1:5000/purify
     3. In the "Body" tab, select "form-data".
     4. Add a new key with the name image, set the type to "File", and choose the image file you want to upload.
     5. Click "Send".
-    6. The response should contain the purified image.
+    6. The response should contain the purified image (or the detection result).
 You can save this image from the response.

 ### LICENSE
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.